 As the Director of the Special Compliance Unit (SCU), Jesse Schaffer oversees three separate functions, each of which has one fulltime analyst: checking the city’s Doing Business Database (DBDB) against campaign contributions to ensure that contributions from people with business relationships observe lower limits and are not claimed for match; monitoring independent expenditures (IEs) and liaising with independent spenders; and conducting investigations based on Audit referrals and complaints received by the Board.
 In addition, Mr. Schaffer maintains the agency’s relationships with outside investigative and prosecutorial agencies and manages the CFB’s private investigator contract.
 Mr. Schaffer started at the CFB in 2011 in his current position in order to coordinate the development and implementation of the IE regulations, which were new at the time.
 Prior to that, he was at the Mayor’s Office of Contract Services, where he created and implemented the DBDB.
 Mr. Schaffer began his career at the New York Public Interest Research Group (NYPIRG), where he worked for five years before moving into the electoral arena in 1988.
 Mr. Schaffer worked for Manhattan Borough President Ruth Messinger for nine years on her government and campaign staffs.
 He has also worked on various campaigns for candidates in NYC, at the city, state, and national level.
 Mr. Schaffer studied math and computers at SUNY Binghamton and Baruch College, and is a Certified Fraud Examiner.

-As Chief of Document Processing, Rhonda Gaskins supervises the management of all incoming documentation and data, including mail, hand-delivered paper, and electronic submissions.
-Ms. Gaskins also establishes procedures to meet business needs and communicates them to affected staff.
-She will have been with the Campaign Finance Board for 12 years as of July 2017.
-Ms. Gaskins was hired in 2005 as an administrative assistant, promoted to Deputy Chief of Document Processing in 2009, and promoted to her current position as Chief of Document Processing in 2010.
-Ms. Gaskins will be graduating cum laude with her bachelor’s degree in Human Services this summer.
-She is also a member of the Phi Theta Kappa Honor Society.
+As Director of Document Processing, Rhonda Smith supervises the management of all incoming documentation and data, including mail, hand-delivered campaign related documentation, and electronic submissions.
+Mrs. Smith also establishes procedures within her unit to meet business needs and communicates them to affected staff.
+She has been with the Campaign Finance Board for 16 years as of July 2021.

 Elizabeth A. Upp

-Elizabeth Upp is the Director of Communications, which is responsible for art direction, graphic design, editorial development, and production of CFB publications and promotional materials, including the print and online Voter Guide, which is distributed to nearly five million New York City voters.
-Ms. Upp joined the CFB in 1997 as Chief of Publications.
-She has been active in the Council on Government Ethics Law (COGEL) for many years, serving on the Publications Committee, chairing the Technology Committee, and presenting and moderating panels at several annual conferences.
-Prior to joining the CFB, she was Managing Editor of The C++ Report, The Journal of Object-Oriented Programming, and The X Journal, and founding Managing Editor of Object Magazine for SIGS Publications She holds a degree in English literature from Fordham University, and she is a 2010 graduate of the New York City Management Academy.
+As Director of the Candidate Policy & Communications Unit, Elizabeth A. Upp oversees policy analysis and candidate communications related to compliance with the Campaign Finance Act and Board Rules.
+Ms. Upp joined the CFB as Chief of Publications, and most recently served as Director of Communications in Public Affairs.
+She has served on the Publications Committee and chaired the Technology Committee for the Council on Governmental Ethics Laws (COGEL), and was a moderator and panelist at several of its annual conferences.
+Prior to joining the CFB, she was Managing Editor of The C++ Report, The Journal of Object-Oriented Programming, and The X Journal, and founding Managing Editor of Object Magazine for SIGS Publications.
+Ms. Upp holds a degree in English literature from Fordham University and is a graduate of the New York City Management Academy.